AhmedMaher123384/BookReview-System/README.md

 # Book Review Application

 ## Overview
 This application offers a platform for users to evaluate books through reviews and ratings before making a purchase.
 It helps users make informed decisions by providing insights from other readers.

 ## Technologies Used
 - **Spring Boot**: Framework for creating stand-alone, production-grade Spring-based applications.
 - **JUnit**: Framework for unit testing Java applications.
-- **Spring Security**: Provides authentication and authorization support.
+- **Spring Security**: For securing the application.
+- **JWT (JSON Web Tokens)**: For handling authentication tokens.
 - **PostgreSQL**: Used as the relational database management system.

 ## Features